 Each service shall be organized as a separate part of the staff and shall be administered by a Chief of Service (Chairperson).
 Each Department of the New Jersey Medical School and the New Jersey Dental School that provides clinical services shall be a Service of the Hospital.
 The Chief of each Service thus created may be the Chairperson of the respective Department of the NJMS or NJDS, pursuant to the Bylaws of the University of Medicine and Dentistry of New Jersey, as cited in Article IX, Section 2-1 of these Bylaws.
 In addition, Services may be established by the MEC, as provided for in Article VII, Section 2-2.
-In such cases, the Chief of Service shall be appointed by the MEC, as provided for in Article of Service shall be a member of the MEC and shall have the authority, duties, and responsibilities as specified in Article VII, Section 4.
+In such cases, the Chief of Service shall be appointed by the MEC, as provided for in Article IX, Section 2-1, subject to approval by the Board of Trustees.
+Each Chief of Service shall be a member of the MEC and shall have the authority, duties, and responsibilities as specified in Article VII, Section 4.